cap-js/docs/guides/databases-postgres.md

 ### Dry-Run Offline

-We can use `cds deploy` with option `--dry` to simulate and inspect how things work.
+You can use `cds deploy` with option `--dry` to simulate and inspect how things work.

 1. Capture your current model in a CSN file: